paradamichael/ClubCard/README.md

-# GolfScoreApp
+# ClubCard

 A small React + TypeScript PWA for tracking golf scores.
-Scaffolding created by Copilot assistant.
+Scaffolding created by the assistant.

 Quick start